EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 - web development
 ---

 A few years ago, I migrated my website a couple of times, first from Wordpress to Frontity (A wordpress framework in React) and then from Frontity to a [Digital Ocean Hugo App](/en/digital-ocean-analysis-and-my-experience-as-a-user/).
-I don't regret my decision at all, but I made a few mistakes regarding SEO that you can probably avoid if you take into account what I'm about to tell you.
+I don't regret my decision at all, but I made a few technical SEO mistakes that you can probably avoid if you take into account what I'm about to tell you.

 ## Why should I care about SEO if I'm a web developer?